Steamboat Real Estate Market Report

-August was still a decent month for Steamboat Real Estate.
-While the real estate Market Report shows transaction volume was down -10.70 % from August 2012, the Year to Date gross volume is still up +8.06 % over last year’s gross.
-On a transaction basis, August was down -21.01%, while the Year to Date is still up +8.00%.
+July was a great month for Steamboat Springs real estate.
+The Market Report shows transaction volume was up +35.84 % from July 2012.
+The Year to Date gross volume is up +11.14 % over last year’s gross.
+On a transaction basis, July was up +16%, while the Year to Date is up +14.54%.

 (OLD TOWN / FISH CREEK / MOUNTAIN AREA)

 All Price Ranges

 SINGLE FAMILY HOMES = 8.96 months

 TOWN HOMES = 4.6 months

 CONDOS = 7.47 months

 Overall, were a pretty healthy market with leaning towards a Buyer’s Market but for prices under $500,000, it’s a Seller’s Market.

 Who are the buyers of Steamboat Springs real estate?